RobertARandolph/AdmiralBumbleBee.com/_posts/2018-12-15-Why-I-hate-Windows.md

 I greatly dislike the concept of Cortana, but it is incredibly difficult to completely turn off.
 It is a privacy issue and even when attempting to use it it doesn't work very well at all.

 As a comparison, Siri is equally as useless, but I can completely turn it off.
+Linux doesn't have these annoying jabber-boxes thankfully.

 ## Deleting files